rishab231/btc-mixer/project/jobcoin/README.md

-Generating random floats is not trivial, requires thought Futures block for async execution of discrete transactions Create JobCoin network that listens in on transactions
+Generating random floats is not trivial, requires thought Futures block for async execution of discrete transactions Create JobCoin network that listens in on transactions CircleCI

 Run using python -m project.cli

 ## Improvements
+Scale out multiple mixers for parallelization Different mixers in different geographical regions Partitioning based on deposit_address
+Each with multiple replicas

+Institutional users can cache requests
+NoSQL databases can be used for easier scalability and fewer relationships between datasets